 The department has a well-organized placement service.
 Each year a faculty member functions as the placement officer.
 He or she is assisted by the placement secretary who coordinates the sending of resumes and letters of recommendation, makes available job vacancy information, and offers general guidance.
 Each job market candidate gives a regular faculty research seminar on his or her primary research paper; in addition to the placement officer these seminars are typically widely attended by faculty and students and provide a rigorous "test run" for the job market paper.
 To prepare for the job market convention of the American Economic Association, all students are given mock "job market interviews" by faculty members.
 Students also receive extensive help from their primary advisor, who in addition to providing general counsel during the process of job search, often is instrumental in contacting colleagues at other universities, or in bringing the student to the attention of the vast network of former Wisconsin Ph.D.'s employed in universities, colleges, government, and the private sector.
 Students also benefit from the fact that many government agencies, including the Board of Governors, the World Bank, the International Monetary Fund, and several Federal Reserve banks often actively recruit on campus.
 Finally, Wisconsin students typically self-organize additional presentations of job market papers, providing one another additional opportunities for practice.

-All applications for admission to the Department of Economics will be considered for departmental financial support if application materials are received by this date.
-The department offers a limited number of financial support packages for the first year of study to incoming students with outstanding records.
+Applicants to the doctoral program receive full funding consideration if the application form is submitted and graduate school application fee paid by December 5.
+The department offers a limited number of financial support packages for the first year of study to incoming doctoral students with outstanding records.
 These packages guarantee support for four years of study and take the form of fellowship, teaching assistantship, research assistantship, or a combination of the three.

-Applications received after February 1 will not be processed by the department.
+Doctoral program applications received after February 1 will not be processed by the department.
+Master's program applications received after March 1 will not be processed by the department.